jacobyan0/jacobyan0.github.io/index.md

 I am an Assistant Professor in the Engineering School of Sustainable Infrastructure and Environment at the University of Florida, where I lead the Just&Green Transportation Lab.
-[View](https://docs.google.com/viewer?url=https://raw.githubusercontent.com/jacobyan0/jacobyan0.github.io/master/Yan_CV.pdf) or [download](https://raw.githubusercontent.com/jacobyan0/jacobyan0.github.io/master/Yan_CV.pdf) CV.

 ## Just&Green Transportation Lab